CenterForSpatialResearch/visualization_architecture_urbanism_humanities/index.md

 permalink: /
 ---

+<span id="rTitle">FALL 2019</span>

-Welcome to Data Visualization for Architecture Urbanism and the Humanities Fall 2019
+Welcome to Data Visualization for Architecture Urbanism and the Humanities

 <p>This is a class that combines critical engagement with information visualization and its hands on production.
 In this class, students will be introduced to key concepts in the design of interactive information visualizations.
 We will put theory to practice in discussions that critically engage with the visualizations we find in the world.
 We will also produce visualizations by hand and by code - students should be prepared to learn and experiment with both.</p>